peteroupc/peteroupc.github.io/bernoulli.md

 - The Greek letter lambda (_&lambda;_) represents the unknown probability of heads.
 - The Bernoulli factory's outputs are statistically independent, and so are those of the input coin.
 - Many Bernoulli factories also use a _fair coin_ in addition to the input coin.
 A fair coin shows heads or tails with equal probability, and represents a source of randomness outside the input coin.
 - A _factory function_ is a known function that relates the old probability to the new one.
-Its domain is the _closed_ interval [0, 1] or a subset of that interval, and returns a probability in [0, 1].
+Its domain is the _closed_ interval [0, 1] or a subset of that interval, and maps an input in that interval to an output in that interval.

 > **Example:** A Bernoulli factory algorithm can take a coin that returns heads with probability _&lambda;_ and produce a coin that returns heads with probability exp(&minus;_&lambda;_).
 In this example, exp(&minus;_&lambda;_) is the factory function.